SayzanPrime/ShopFloor_fastapi/README.md

 - pip install -r requirements.txt

-finally :

-- cd app
+run the project:

-- uvicorn main:app --reload
+- uvicorn app.main:app --reload

 if the project wont start please unistall the env and install your own using :